-• Small Cap Core: This strategy utilizes fundamental research to identify small companies that we believe have sustainable growth in niche markets.
-The Strategy's core approach allows for pursuit of quality companies with either

-- growth or value oriented characteristics.
+- Small Cap Core: This strategy utilizes fundamental research to identify small companies that we believe have sustainable growth in niche markets.
+The Strategy's core approach allows for pursuit of quality companies with either growth or value oriented characteristics.
 The strategy focuses on quality and seeks to hold stocks for the long term and protect returns when markets decline. - Small Cap Growth: This strategy utilizes fundamental research to identify small companies that we believe have sustainable, above-average earnings growth in niche markets.
 The strategy focuses on quality and seeks to hold stocks for the long term and protect returns when markets decline. - Small Cap Value: This strategy utilizes fundamental research and proprietary screening methods that seek to identify well-managed small cap value companies.
 The strategy focuses on companies that we believe are undervalued and have improving fundamentals and financial characteristics. - Small/Mid Cap Core: This strategy utilizes fundamental research to identify small-cap and more established mid-cap companies that we believe are well managed and have sustainable growth prospects.
 The strategy follows a core approach that generally invests in growth and value stocks.
 The strategy focuses on quality and seeks to hold stocks for the long term and protect returns when markets decline. - Small/Mid Cap Growth: This strategy utilizes fundamental research to identify small-cap and more established mid-cap growth companies that we believe have sustainable, above-average earnings growth in niche markets.
-The strategy focuses on quality and seeks to hold stocks for the long term and protect returns when markets decline. - Diversified Equity: This strategy combines growth and value disciplines and diversifies across large, mid, and small capitalization stocks.
+The strategy focuses on quality and seeks to hold stocks for the long term and protect returns when markets decline. - Diversified Equity: This strategy combines growth and value disciplines and generally diversifies across large, mid, and small capitalization stocks.
 The strategy is allocated across market segments, investment styles and company sizes.
-The investment process supports the identification and research of one stock idea at a time and we seek to hold companies for the long term. - Equity Dividend Plus: This strategy is an income-oriented strategy that seeks above-average dividend paying companies that we believe have the required balance sheet strength needed to sustain and grow the dividend payouts.
-The strategy generally seeks to maintain an overall portfolio yield twice that of the benchmark index. - International Small Cap Equity: This strategy seeks long-term capital appreciation by investing primarily in a portfolio of equity securities issued by foreign, small market capitalization companies that we believe have the ability to generate consistent and sustainable earnings growth.
-We aim to discover well-managed businesses that are unrecognized or undervalued by the market and that can grow earnings and recognize value over the long term. - Global Small Cap Equity: This strategy seeks long-term capital appreciation by investing primarily in a portfolio of equity securities issued by small market capitalization companies based around the world, including in the United States.
-We aim to discover well-managed businesses that are unrecognized or undervalued by the market and that can grow earnings and recognize value over the long term.
+The investment process seeks to identify and research one stock idea at a time and seeks to identify companies that could be held for the long term.

+- Equity Dividend Plus: This strategy is an income-oriented strategy that seeks above-average dividend paying companies that we believe have the required balance sheet strength needed to sustain and increase the dividend payouts.
+The strategy aims to achieve an overall portfolio yield consistent with, or in excess of, the yield of the benchmark. - International Small Cap Equity: This strategy seeks long-term capital appreciation by investing primarily in a portfolio of equity securities issued by foreign, small market capitalization companies that we believe have the ability to generate consistent and sustainable earnings growth.
+The strategy aims to discover well-managed businesses that are unrecognized or undervalued by the market and that can grow earnings and recognize value over the long term. - Global Small Cap Equity: This strategy seeks long-term capital appreciation by investing primarily in a portfolio of equity securities issued by small market capitalization companies based around the world, including in the United States.
+The strategy aims to discover well-managed businesses that are unrecognized or undervalued by the market and that can grow earnings and recognize value over the long term.